 Why should I get a smart meter?

-Smart meters’ ability to talk directly to energy suppliers means the end of estimated bills.
+- Accuracy - Smart meters’ ability to communicate directly to energy suppliers could mean the end of estimated bills.
 With a new smart meter, you’ll only pay for the energy you use.

-New smart meters provide a real-time data display which can help you understand your usage and how much it's costing you.
+- Transparency - New smart meters provide a real-time data display which can help you understand your usage and how your bills are calculated.

 There are a number of advantages and disadvantages to having a smart meter installed:

 - Smart meters could offer a more efficient way of getting information about your energy usage in real time.

 - You could use this detailed information to adjust your habits to lower your fuel bills.

 - Your bills could be more accurate as they’ll be no need for estimations.

 - More careful fuel usage could be beneficial for the environment.